dialect-map/dialect-map-core/docs/models.md

 For this reason, these fields must contain the **values coming from the referenced object** when possible, and only default to the current timestamp when that information is not available.

-On the other hand, `audited_at` is a _control_ field, defined only for control and debugging purposes.
+On the other hand, `archived_at` and `audited_at` are _control_ fields, defined only for debugging purposes.
-This field **must not** be inserted by the user, as it is automatically filled upon a successful insertion.
+These field **must not** be inserted by the user, as it is automatically filled by the back-end.